voxter/kazoo/applications/crossbar/doc/whitelabeling.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/whitelabel/hero_icon
 ```

-If you wish to define the size of the returned Desktop Client icon, the parameters `height` and `width` are accepted with maximum values of 2048
+If you wish to define the size of the returned Desktop Client icon, the parameters `height` and `width` are accepted with maximum values of 2048.
+You can also request the response file be of content type `image/png` with the query request `file_type=png`

-> GET /v2/accounts/{ACCOUNT_ID}/whitelabel/hero_icon?width=600&height=650
+> GET /v2/accounts/{ACCOUNT_ID}/whitelabel/hero_icon?width=600&height=650&file_type=png

 ```shell
 curl -v -X GET \